LF-digitala-kanaler/LFDS/content/components/web/system-display/avatar.md

 ---
 template: ComponentPage
-category: System Display
 title: Avatar
-description: >-
+intro: Avatars are used to give a visual representations of the various parties involved in a conversation.
-  Avatars are used to give a visual representations of the various parties involved in a conversation.
+description: Avatars are used to give a visual representations of the various parties involved in a conversation.
 previewImage: /img/avatar.svg
-intro: >-
-  Avatars are used to give a visual representations of the various parties involved in a conversation.
-backgroundColor: '#fff'
+category: System Display
 tabs:
   - content: >-
       ## How to use

       Use the avatar to identify a user or other person-like object (i.e. business or service desk).
 The avatar may feature an image or just the users initials.
 Länsförsäkringar are identified by the symbol in logo.

       ## Please consider